History of the Fluoride/Iodine Antagonism

 1983 - Desai et al.(India) report increased incidence of goiter in endemic fluorosis areas.

 1984 - Burgi Review

-Burgi, from the Swiss "Fluor- und Jodkommission" (formerly the Fluor Kommission - the organization behind the fluoridated
+Burgi, from the Swiss "Fluor- und Jodkommission" (formerly the Fluor Kommission - the organization behind

-salt program and Swiss water fluoridation, milk and tablet programs) publishes a literature "review" on "fluorine and thyroid gland function".
+the fluoridated salt program and Swiss water fluoridation, milk and tablet programs) publishes a literature "review" on "fluorine and thyroid gland function".

-In what can only be described as
+In what can only be

-data from a variety of papers.
+only select data from a variety of papers.
 Some major papers/studies are entirely misrepresented.
 The majority of studies documenting adverse effects are not mentioned at all.